ricardonadao/ricardonadao.github.io/_posts/2020-09-30-nsxt-copy-ipsets-from-nsxv.md

 This particular post will focus in copy/migrate all our _NSX-V IPSets_ objects, and more specific in the interaction with the _NSX-T API_ side, since for _NSX-V_ we will leverage [_PowerNSX Powershell module_](https://powernsx.github.io/).

+In this post we are assuming _Greenfield_ from _NSX-T_ point of view, hence there is no validation if we are overwriting any potential existing groups.
+{:.notice--danger}

 ## Retrieving _NSX-V_ IPSets

 We need to get the _NSX-V IPSets_ from our _NSX-V_ environment.